Mitigating the Environmental Impact at the Tule Wind Farm

 San Diego Habitat Conservancy Partnership

-Aligning together, we educated each other about the importance of endowment funds, easements and operating agreements.
+Together, we educated each other about the importance of endowment funds, easements and operating agreements.

-Tule Wind Farm open space habitat
+Tule Wind Farm Open Space Habitat

-The sites SDHC manages in McCain Valley serve as mitigation for the biological impacts resulting from construction of the Tule Wind Farm, which included the installation of the wind turbines, a 138-kilovolt transmission line, access roads and associated facilities.
+The sites SDHC manages in McCain Valley serve as mitigation for the biological impacts resulting from the construction of the Tule Wind Farm, which included the installation of the wind turbines, a 138-kilovolt transmission line, access roads and associated facilities.

 The Upper 600 Tule Wind Mitigation Site consists of 600 acres of open space near the unincorporated communities of Jacumba and Boulevard.